lean-mind/monads/.github/PULL_REQUEST_TEMPLATE.md

      - ✅ Provide tests for your changes.
      - 📝 Use descriptive commit messages.
      - 📗 Update any related documentation and include any relevant screenshots.

-     NOTE: Pull Requests from forked repositories will need to be reviewed by a Forem Team member before any CI builds will run.
-Once your PR is approved with a `/ci` reply to the PR, it will be allowed to run subsequent builds without manual approval.
 -->

 ## What type of PR is this? (check all applicable)